 Knowing your resting heart rate is a good way to measure the progress of any fitness program you may be undertaking, and it's great for goal setting.

-It's important to measure your resting heart rate before you get out of bed in the morning, after waking-up naturally (without an alarm, which will increase your heart rate) -or you can measure your heart rate upon resting for 5 minutes after rising. (longer rest if measured during the day)
+It is important to measure your resting heart rate before you get out of bed in the morning, after waking up naturally (without an alarm, which will increase your heart rate) -or you can measure your heart rate upon resting for 5 minutes after rising. (longer rest if measured during the day)

 Printable Checklists - Immunization Schedules

 -Share an inspirational health story of your own or read some of the health stories left by other visitors to this site.

 -Have you ever completed the Cooper Test Run?
 Let us know your results, or see how far others have run it, in their Cooper test, you just might be in for a surprise.

 -Or check out these calorie burning tips left by our visitors.